+Any line in the configuration file starting with '#' is treated as a comment.
 Any line in the configuration file starting with "OPTIONS=" may be filled out with options in the same syntax as in NETHACKOPTIONS.
-Any line starting with "DUNGEON=", "EFFECTS=", "MONSTERS=", "OBJECTS=", "TRAPS=", or "BOULDER=" is taken as defining the corresponding dungeon, effects, monsters, objects, traps or boulder option in a different syntax, a sequence of decimal numbers giving the character position in the current font to be used in displaying each entry.
-A zero in any entry in such a sequence leaves the display of that entry unchanged; this feature is not available using the option syntax.
+Any line starting with "SYMBOLS=" is taken as defining the corresponding symbol in a different syntax, a sequence of decimal numbers giving the character position in the current font to be used in displaying each entry.
 Such a sequence can be continued to multiple lines by putting a '\' at the end of each line to be continued.
-Any line starting with '#' is treated as a comment.